terminusdb/terminuscms-docs/how-to/query/graphql/advanced-filter.md

 ## Adding conjunctions

-We can also add other elements to the filter, but using the `_and` keyword.
+We can also add other elements to the filter, by using the `_and` keyword.
 This requires that both filters are true.

 ```graphql